MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles.md

 For more information on setting up search providers, see [Set up a search provider in Customer Service Hub](set-up-search-providers.md).

-## Submit ratings and feedback for knowledge articles
+### Submit ratings and feedback for knowledge articles

-In Customer Service Hub, you can easily provide feedback on knowledge articles with the help of knowledge article rating in the Customer Service Hub.
+You can easily provide feedback on knowledge articles with the help of knowledge article rating.
 Knowledge article rating lets you provide feedback on knowledge articles within the context of case resolution.
 Knowledge managers can capture and review the feedback on the articles to improve and maintain a healthy knowledge base.

-When you are working on a case and refer to an article from the **Knowledge Base Search** control, you'll be presented with an option to rate whether the article is helpful and provides relevant information to assist customers quickly.
+When you are working on a case and refer to an article from the **Knowledge** tab, you'll be presented with an option to rate whether the article is helpful and provides relevant information to assist customers quickly.
 If you think it’s not helpful, you can rate the article accordingly and provide comments on how it can be improved.

 > [!NOTE]
 > - Ensure that the knowledge article entity is enabled for feedback.
 To learn more, see [Enable an entity for feedback/ratings](/dynamics365/customer-engagement/customize/enable-entity-feedback).